dgc-network/coliving-protocol/monitoring/README.md

 > `{__name__="primary_user_count", component="network-monitoring", endpoint="https://creatornode5.staging.coliving.lol", environment="stage", exported_job="network-monitoring", host="discoveryprovider2.staging.coliving.lol", instance="35.202.199.159:9091", job="stage-network-monitoring", run_id="9", service="coliving"}`

-In this specific case, we want the legend to be the creator node's hostname, so set the Legend to:
+In this specific case, we want the legend to be the content node's hostname, so set the Legend to:

 ```
 {{endpoint}}